scramjetorg/transform-hub/docs/read-more/how-to-write-a-sequence.md

 }
 ```
 ### Typescript
-If you typed your sequence using appropriate "App" type (ReadableApp, WritableApp, TransformApp), then the `this` context should be already typed.
+If you typed your Sequence using appropriate "App" type (ReadableApp, WritableApp, TransformApp), then the `this` context should be already typed.
 Alternatively, you can use [AppContext](https://hub.scramjet.org/docs/types/AppContext#interface-appcontextappconfigtype-state) to do it maunally.
 ```ts
 export default function(this: AppContext<{}, void>) { ... }